fitsumbabay/back-end/README.md

 }

 *POST /auth/login*
-   -Description: Log in and retrieve a JWT token.
+   - Description: Log in and retrieve a JWT token.
-   -Request Body
+   - Request Body